-HRM device of this type is worn around the chest using a chest strap and must have a wrist watch device to help in accurate data collection.
-Though some more recent models have been developed with Bluetooth connectivity hence easy display of data on the athlete’s smart phone.
+HRM devices are worn around the chest using a chest strap and must have a wristwatch device to help collect accurate data.
+Though some more recent models have been developed with Bluetooth connectivity hence the easy display of data on the athlete’s smartphone.

 Continuous-Reading HRM Wristwatch

 They are also worn on the wrists.
-They are more advanced devices and are able to offer correct and updated reading without using a chest strap.
+These are more advanced devices and can offer correct and updated reading without using a chest strap.
 The watch is worn around the wrist just above the bone on your wrist and must have a snug fit; this will guarantee very correct and accurate data.
-The fit should be similar to that of your normal wrist watch.
+The fit should be similar to that of your normal wristwatch.

-Heart of the Matter – Staying in the Workout Zone
+Heart of the Matter – Targeting your Correct Workout Zone

 The HRM device has three main important zones that it targets during exercise.
 These zones vary and hence have different rates, athletes are advised to know and understand the different workout zones.
 As this plays an important role in determining how effective their workout sessions are.
 The 3 zones include:

 This zone occurs when you begin your workout and the pulse rate starts to rise.
 Though it’s important to note that the pulse rate normally ranges between 50% to 60% of the maximum.
-Ideal for beginners who are just starting to work out as it reduces chances of self-injury during workout.
-This simply refers to low intensity sporting activities.
-Though it normally mean that the intensity of the activity will not help you achieve your fitness goals.
-At this zone there is still reduction in level of cholesterol, exposure to some illness.
-This zone has many health advantages and as you increases your work out intensity, frequency of workout and duration of workout.
-It requires at least 150 minutes of weekly workout sessions.
+Ideal for beginners who are just starting to work out as it reduces chances of self-injury during a workout.
+This simply refers to low-intensity sporting activities.

 The Fat-Burning Workout Zone

-In this zone the pulse rate of the heart is between 60% to 70% of the maximum level.
-Unlike the warm-up workout zone, you will need to exert yourself to a higher degree meaning you increase your work out intensity, frequency of workout and duration of workout.
-You still continue enjoying all the health benefits associated with the warm-up workout zone and are able to burn more fat and calories.
+In this zone, the pulse rate of the heart is between 60% to 70% of the maximum level.
+Unlike the warm-up workout zone, you will need to exert yourself to a higher degree meaning you increase your workout intensity, the frequency of workout and duration of the workout.
+You continue enjoying all the health benefits associated with the warm-up workout zone and can burn more fat and calories.